cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 ### `stop(self)`

 Method to stop the batch.
 It stops new trials from starting, and currently running trials continue to their normal end.
 Once all trials have ended, the batch is done.
-This implicitly "resumes" a paused batch.

 Parameters: None